tschaffter/raspberry-pi/README.md

     sestatus

 In permissive mode, SELinux does not block process that violates its rules;
-instead violations are simply logged and its up to the user to check the log regularly.
+instead violations are simply logged and it is up to the user to check the log regularly.

 Set the mode to `enforcing` in `/etc/selinux/config` if you want SELinux to block